Lammer-FH/boutique-hotel-technikum-2024-AC/Paperprototype/Paperprototype.md

 Toolbars are generally positioned above or below content and provide content and actions for the current screen.
 When placed within the content, toolbars will scroll with the content.
 Toolbars can contain several different components including titles, buttons, icons, back buttons, menu buttons, searchbars, segments, progress bars, and more.
 - `<ion-button>`
 The Buttons component is a container element.
 It should be used inside of a toolbar and can contain several types of buttons, including standard buttons, menu buttons, and back buttons.
-- `<ion-datetime-button>`
-Datetime Button links with a Datetime component to display the formatted date and time.
-It also provides buttons to present the datetime in a modal, popover, and more.
-- `<ion-select :multiple="true">`
-Selects are form controls to select an option, or options, from a set of options.
-When a user taps the select, a dialog appears with all of the options in a large, easy to select list.
-By adding the multiple attribute to select, users are able to select multiple options.
-- `<ion-list>`
-Lists are made up of multiple rows of items which can contain text, buttons, toggles, icons, thumbnails, and much more.
-Lists generally contain items with similar data content, such as images and text.
 - `<ion-router>`
 Apps should have a single ion-router component in the codebase.
 This component controls all interactions with the browser history and it aggregates updates through an event system.
 - `<ion-tabs>`